-The Blue Mountains are at 50km to the north-west of Sydney.
-It is a World Heritage Listed national park of about the size of Belgium.
+The Blue Mountains are 50km to the northwest of Sydney, in New South Wales (Australia).
+It is a World Heritage Listed national park about the size of Belgium.
 It takes 1h40 by car to reach Katoomba from Sydney, and around 2h30 by train.

-When joining a tour for abseiling or canyoning, you will meet the guide in Katoomba, the most touristy place of the Blue Mountains.
+When joining a tour for abseiling or canyoning, you will meet the guide in Katoomba, the most touristy place in the Blue Mountains.